Best Forex Brokers in Australia for 2024

 Though it’s roughly the size of the U.S., Australia has fewer people than the state of Texas, and this relatively small population benefits from a robust financial regulatory environment and a sturdy banking system.
 Trading forex (currencies) in Australia is popular among residents as well as international traders seeking an Australian-based broker.

-Trading forex (currencies) in Australia is popular among residents and international traders seeking an Australian-based broker.
-Before any fx broker in Australia can accept forex and CFDs traders, they must become authorised by the Australian Securities & Investment Commission (ASIC), which is the financial markets regulator in Australia.
+All Australia-based forex brokers must become authorised by the Australian Securities & Investment Commission (ASIC), the Australian financial markets regulator.
 ASIC's website is asic.gov.au.
 We recommend users also follow ASIC on Twitter, @ASIC_Connect.

 After the Australian Securities Commission (founded in 1991) was dissolved, ASIC was established in 1998 as a national regulatory authority which reports to the treasurer and administers legislation for the Insurance Act of 1984, the Corporations Act of 2001, and the National Consumer Credit Protection Act of 2009.
 For a historical breakdown, here's a link to ASIC's webpage on Wikipedia.

 To find the best forex brokers in Australia, we created a list of all ASIC authorised brokers, then ranked brokers by their Overall ranking.
 Here is our list of the top Australian forex brokers.